 Appendix A: Promoting Quality in the Practice of Travel Medicine

 Travel medicine remains a young area of medical practice, but even as the field continues to mature based on a growing body of scientific and medical information, there remains no recognized specialty or subspecialty of travel medicine anywhere in the world, including the United States.
 Clinicians offering travel medicine services are not “board certified” in travel medicine.
-Instead, travel medicine physicians generally have credentials in other disciplines, usually infectious diseases, internal medicine, or family practice.
-The same applies to nurses, pharmacists, and other allied health professionals.
+Instead, travel medicine providers generally have credentials in other disciplines, including infectious diseases, internal medicine, pediatrics, nursing, pharmacy, or family practice.
 Clinics in the United States that offer travel medicine services are also not specifically credentialed for this purpose.

 Given these circumstances, how can travelers maximize the likelihood their provider will deliver quality travel-related medical care and that the advice, preventive measures, and treatment services they are given fall within accepted standards?
 Similarly, how can providers assure patients they have sufficient knowledge of the subject matter relevant to travel medicine?